chipbaber/apex_textdemo/json_db.md

 ```
 ## APEX OATUH in ORDS for SODA Collections 202 REST Access
 In this section we are going to show how to:
-- Create oauth token for a developer in pl/sql
+- Create oauth token of type client_credentials for a developer in pl/sql
 -

 - In SQL Workshop take a look at the user_ords_clients view structure
 ```